-10.18 Cross Hands, as a former mining community, has developed over recent decades through its position on the A48 strategic transport route.
-Nevertheless, its origin is a rural one, and along with other settlements within the Ammanford/Cross Hands Principal Centre (Strategic Policy SP3) and those across the cluster, there is a functional interaction with the wider rural communities and settlements.
+10.18 Cross Hands as a former mining community has developed over recent decades through its position on the A48 strategic transport route.
+Nevertheless, its origin is a rural one and along with other settlements within the Ammanford/Cross Hands Principal Centre (Strategic Policy SP3) and those across the cluster interact with the rural communities and settlements.